- Breeding season March-May

 Trumpeter Swans are big, beautiful, and unusual birds.
 With snowy white feathers and black beaks, they would be eye-catching at any size, but as the largest native waterfowl of North America, these birds are awe-inspiring.
 Fully grown Trumpeters have white feathers and black beaks with a small, bright, salmon-colored streak along the mouthline.
-Males, called cobs, can weigh up to 35 pounds and have a wing span of as much as seven feet!
+Males, called cobs, can weigh up to and have a wing span of as much as seven feet!
 Females are only slightly smaller and are called pens.
 Their babies, called cygnets, never spend more than one day in the nest after hatch and will live with Mom and Dad for one year before finding their own territory to nest in.

 As you might imagine, the call of a Trumpeter Swan sounds similar to a trumpet - quite loud and low pitched.
 In the wild, Trumpeters prefer shallow ponds or lakes and wide, slow-moving rivers.
 They are wetland creatures so require adequate water to thrive.
 Other than territorial pairs during mating season, Trumpeter Swans will readily flock with geese.
 Mated pairs, however, will behave aggressively toward geese during mating season.
 They will chase geese away and may even kill them.
 For those not interested in mating their swans or who are planning to integrate them into an environment in which they do not want to risk the aggressive nature of swans during mating season, we now offer special pricing on same-sex pairs.